esteban2368/frontenmentor-advice-generator-app/README.md

-# Frontend Mentor - Base Apparel coming soon page solution
+# Frontend Mentor - Advice generator app

 This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.